SENIOR VICE CHANCELLOR FOR UNIVERSITY RELATIONS AND SECRETARY OF THE BOARD OF TRUSTEES

 He has also been honored for his work in support of CUNY Colleges.
 Here are three examples: he received the 2003 Presidential Medal for his over 25 years of work on behalf of Medgar Evers College, including his help in securing support for the new $140 million academic facility — one of many major construction projects he helped CUNY to obtain; he received the 2009 Bronx Community College Legacy Award for his work on helping to obtain the $100 million North Instructional Building; and in 2005, he received the Queensborough Community College Fund Partners for Progress Alumni Partner of the Year designation.

-He is the Executive Producer of the Emmy Award winning television shows "Nueva York," the CUNY-TV magazine program about Hispanic communities in New York City, "Study with the Best," and the Emmy-nominated "Science & U!"
+He is the Executive Producer of the Emmy Award winning television shows "Nueva York," the CUNY-TV magazine program about Hispanic communities in New York City, and "Study with the Best," and the Emmy-nominated "Science & U!"
 His continuing collaborations with education colleagues, governmental officials, journalists, community leaders, and the business and labor communities are a "work in progress."